| |

 • Beehives

 Of course, I recommend checking out the museum as well!
-Although that could be a bit tricky as only hosts two exhibitions a year.
+However, that could be a bit tricky as it only hosts two exhibitions a year.
 It is actually Paris' oldest public museum and it was the first museum for contemporary art.

 Jardin du Luxembourg Allee